 Option Description Manually Select this option to arrange the items manually.
 To arrange the items manually, drag the items to the location you require within the view pane.
 By Name Select this option to sort the items alphabetically by name.
 The order of the items is not case sensitive.
 If Nautilus is set to display hidden files, the hidden files are shown last.
 By Size Select this option to sort the items by size, with the largest item first.
 When you sort items by size, the folders are sorted by the number of items in the folder.
 The folders are not sorted by the total size of the items in the folder. Ву Туре Select this option to sort the items alphabetically by object type.
-The items are sorted alphabetically by the description of their Multipurpose Internet Mail Extension (MIME) type in the File Types and Programs preference tool.
+The items are sorted alphabetically by the description of their MIME type in the File Types and Programs preference tool.
+The MIME type identifies the format of a file, and enables applications to read the file.
+For example, an email application can use the image/png MIME type to detect that a PNG file is attached to an email.
 By Modification Date Select this option to sort the items by the date the items were last modified.
 The most recently modified item is first.
 By Emblems Select this option to sort the items by any emblems that are added to the items.
 The items are sorted alphabetically by emblem name.
 Items that do not have emblems are last.
 Compact Layout Select this option to arrange the items so that the items are closer to each other.
 Reversed Order Select this option to reverse the order of the option by which you sort the items.
 For example, if you sort the items by name, select the Reversed Order option to sort the items in reverse alphabetical order.

 Nautilus remembers how you arrange the items in a particular folder.
 The next time that you display the folder, the items are arranged in the way that you selected.
 In other words, when you specify how to arrange the items in a folder, you customize the folder to display the items in that way.
-To return the arrangement settings of the folder to the default arrangement settings specified in your preferences, choose View ightarrowReset View to Defaults.
+To return the arrangement settings of the folder to the default arrangement settings specified in your preferences, choose View \rightarrow Reset View to Defaults.